 Because there are so many species of oak trees scattered across the world, the composition of various acorns will vary both from species to species, and location to location.
 Some acorns are sweeter, some more bitter.

 Chances are that there are numerous types of acorns in your community that you can try and see which ones have the most appealing flavor.
-Acorns from bur oaks that grow in eastern and central North America generally seem to be more tasty than others, but all are edible!
+Acorns from bur oaks that grow in eastern and central North America generally seem to be tastier than others, but all are edible!

 Acorns are not, at least for humans, a “ready to eat food.”

 Like many nuts, they require special care to prepare.
-Traditionally, they are soaked for long periods of time to remove the bitter tannins and other anti-nutrients they contain.
+The process is called acorn leaching.
+Traditionally, this involves soaking for long periods of time to remove the bitter tannins and other anti-nutrients.

 The water created from soaking acorns is thus high in tannins.
 The resulting dark brown liquid has a number of possible uses, such as the natural tanning of animal hides mentioned above.

 One reason animals let the acorns sit on the forest floor for weeks before they finally eat them is to let nature wash out some of the tannins and other toxic compounds.
 I wonder if people first thought to rinse and soak nuts, seeds, grains, and other plant foods by observing this very traditional and natural process at play around them?

 How to Bake with Acorn Flour